 Greenwood Village, CO 80155-4743.

-Once a year we have a general meeting for members and their guests, in which one or two speakers are invited to talk about issues concerning our mission.
-This annual meeting is held on the first Saturday in May, from 9:00 a.m. until around 12:00 p.m.
-The 2020 meeting, May 2nd, will be at Malley Sr. Rec Center in Englewood.
+Our general meeting for members and their guests usually includes one or two speakers, who talk about issues concerning our mission.
+Since this annual meeting is on hold for now, there will be a short summary of their talks in our semi-annual newsletter, the Spring issue in April.
+The 2020 meeting, May 2nd, at Malley Sr. Rec Center in Englewood has been cancelled.

 FCSC HAS A NEW V.P.: Sue Mackey!
 Sue is also helping with education of our members.
 Here is a link to the article described below: